ShikharJ/lanyon/_posts/2017-05-04-Google-Summer-of-Code-with-SymPy.md

 Hi!

-The Google Summer of Code accepted proposals are out and I have been selected.
-As mentioned in a previous post, my project, `Improving SymEngine's Python Wrappers and SymPy-SymEngine Integration` has been selected and I'll get to work with [SymEngine](https://github.com/symengine/symengine) and [SymPy](https://github.com/sympy/sympy) communities.
+The Google Summer of Code results are out and I have been selected.
+My project, `Improving SymEngine's Python Wrappers and SymPy-SymEngine Integration` has been chosen and I'll get to work with [SymEngine](https://github.com/symengine/symengine) and [SymPy](https://github.com/sympy/sympy) communities.

 ### Exciting Times!